OpenSilver/OpenSilver.Documentation/documentation/troubleshooting/common-issues-and-solutions.md

 - XAML auto-completion and intellisense may sometime not show up.

-- If you only change XAML files without changing C# or VB.NET files, you need to manually Rebuild the solution to see the changes reflected in your app.
+- If you only change XAML files without changing C# or VB.NET files, you may need to manually Rebuild the solution to see the changes reflected in your app.

 ### WCF and client/server communication